The Hifiman Sundara is the next generation of mid-fi priced full-sized open-back planar headphones from Dr. Fang Bian. Priced at $499.

 Names Not Numbers

-By doing away with the numbering sequence Hifiman have been able to craft a specific pitch for the Sundara that breaks the numbering chains of their previous headphones.
+By doing away with the numbering sequence Hifiman has been able to craft a specific pitch for the Sundara that breaks the numbering chains of their previous headphones.
 The only thing we have to go on is the price.

 At $499 it would seem to replace the HE400i which was also launched at $499.
 Certainly, the marketing collateral would suggest that is the target.
 Yet at the same time, the HE560 has no natural successor so quite a lot of people think the company has killed two birds with one stone using the Sundara.

 The Sundara is not just an iterative upgrade on either though.
 Hifiman is pitching two key areas that I think will resonate with Hifiman fans; build and sound quality.
 All of this is wrapped around the phrase “beautiful” which is the literal translation of the word Sundara (Sanskrit).

 The first pitch is the new diaphragm which Hifiman claim is 80% thinner than the older one on the HE400i.
 They also claim the new design will produce a much more refined sound signature with far greater frequency extension and a quicker transient response than the HE400 series.